Pandemic in its early days; company earnings tell the story

 GOVERNMENTS & CENTRAL BANKS: Countries are trying to re-open their economies and limit economic damage.
 The results have been mixed.

-— Ukraine is starting to ease restrictions, allowing some shops, hairdressers, beauty parlors and other businesses to reopen.

 — The French began leaving their homes and apartments for the first time in two months without permission slips.
 Clothing stores, salons and other businesses reopened.
-Use of public transport at rush hour is limited to those going to work and requires a permission slip.

 — Gyms in Germany’s most populous state are reopening.
 Some fitness clubs in North Rhine-Westphalia opened shortly after midnight to let gym-starved customers build up a sweat again.

 — Greece entered the second phase in lifting its lockdown, with all remaining retail stores that had been shut down in March allowed to reopen.
 Shopping malls and department stores remain shut.
-All other retail businesses, including clothing, hardware and beauty product stores, were allowed to reopen Monday.

 — Shopping malls, barber shops, hairdressers and beauty salons have reopened in Turkey for the first time in seven weeks.

-The government has laid out strict requirements.
-Shopping malls have to check shoppers’ temperatures and limit capacity.
 Food courts, movie theaters and children’s play areas will remain closed.

-MARKETS: — Global stocks turned lower Monday as investors sought clarity on how quickly government plans to ease lockdowns on public life might help economic activity pick back up.
+SNACKS & PANDEMICS: Self isolation has changed what and where people eat and drink.
+Companies that had struggled because of changing tastes are back in favor with people seeking comfort foods.

+— General Mills is raising its full-year sales forecast after seeing unprecedented demand as million stocked pantries ahead of and during lockdown.
+U.S. retail sales for the maker of Cheerios, Haagen Daz and Gold Medal flour, jumped 45% in March and 32% in April.
+The company says it will exceed its sales and profit forecasts this year.